aardappel/lobster/lobster/docs/source/language_reference.md

 the function to return from (e.g. `return "expression expected" from parse`), which is extremely handy when you want to be able to return errors from a bunch of helper functions without having to pass it back through all intermediate functions, such as when writing a parser.
-It is also powerful enough to allow you to implement fully general exception handling in Lobster code, see `exception.lobster`.
+This is a simple form of exception handling, that is also powerful enough to allow you to implement fully general exception handling in Lobster code, see `exception.lobster`.